Hi, what do you want to do?

 Law of Cosines Word Problem

-Learners solve problems using the law of cosines.
-In this precalculus lesson, students meet different criteria as they solve problems.
+Students solve problems using the law of cosines.
+For this precalculus lesson, students meet different criteria as they solve problems.
 They apply the formula for cosines to solve word problems.

 Curated OER